akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ## Akka now uses Fork Join Pool from JDK

 Previously, Akka contained a shaded copy of the ForkJoinPool.
-In benchmarks, we could not find significant benefits of keeping our own copy, so from Akka 2.6 on, the default FJP from the JDK will be used.
-The Akka FJP copy was removed.
+In benchmarks, significant benefits of keeping our own copy were not found.
+From Akka 2.6 on, the default FJP is from the JDK and the Akka FJP copy is removed.

 @@ Remoting